awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func untagResource(input: UntagResourceInput, completion: @escaping (ClientRuntime.SdkResult<UntagResourceOutputResponse, UntagResourceOutputError>) -> Void)
 ```

-### updateCallAnalyticsCategory(input:​completion:​)
+### updateCallAnalyticsCategory(input:completion:)

 Updates the call analytics category with new values.
-The UpdateCallAnalyticsCategory
-operation overwrites all of the existing information with the values that you provide in the request.
+The UpdateCallAnalyticsCategory operation overwrites all of the existing information with the values that you provide in the request.

 ``` swift
 func updateCallAnalyticsCategory(input: UpdateCallAnalyticsCategoryInput, completion: @escaping (ClientRuntime.SdkResult<UpdateCallAnalyticsCategoryOutputResponse, UpdateCallAnalyticsCategoryOutputError>) -> Void)
 ```

-### updateMedicalVocabulary(input:​completion:​)
+### updateMedicalVocabulary(input:completion:)

-Updates a vocabulary with new values that you provide in a different text file from the one you used to create
-the vocabulary.
-The UpdateMedicalVocabulary operation overwrites all of the existing information
-with the values that you provide in the request.
+Updates a vocabulary with new values that you provide in a different text file from the one you used to create the vocabulary.
+The UpdateMedicalVocabulary operation overwrites all of the existing information with the values that you provide in the request.

 ``` swift
 func updateMedicalVocabulary(input: UpdateMedicalVocabularyInput, completion: @escaping (ClientRuntime.SdkResult<UpdateMedicalVocabularyOutputResponse, UpdateMedicalVocabularyOutputError>) -> Void)
 ```

-### updateVocabulary(input:​completion:​)
+### updateVocabulary(input:completion:)

 Updates an existing vocabulary with new values.
-The UpdateVocabulary operation overwrites
-all of the existing information with the values that you provide in the request.
+The UpdateVocabulary operation overwrites all of the existing information with the values that you provide in the request.

 ``` swift
 func updateVocabulary(input: UpdateVocabularyInput, completion: @escaping (ClientRuntime.SdkResult<UpdateVocabularyOutputResponse, UpdateVocabularyOutputError>) -> Void)
 ```

-### updateVocabularyFilter(input:​completion:​)
+### updateVocabularyFilter(input:completion:)

 Updates a vocabulary filter with a new list of filtered words.